jxeer/wakeful-app/README.md

 ---------------------------------------

-## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was built with React JS

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).